Zha0rong/Buzz/README.md

 ## Method

-MERFISHer first breaks the whole image into small equalize size fragments.
+Buzz first breaks the whole image into small equalize size fragments.
 Then the cell composition of each fragment is calculated.

 The fragments are clustered using the Louvain Community Detection Algorithm<sup>[3](https://iopscience.iop.org/article/10.1088/1742-5468/2008/10/P10008/meta)</sup>.